Family history of pancreatic cancer

 Key facts

-• This isn’t common in pancreatic cancer.
-It’s less than one in ten (10%) of pancreatic cancers.
-In most cases pancreatic cancer doesn’t run in families.
+Sometimes cancers can ‘run in the family’.
+This isn’t common – it’s around one in ten (10%) of pancreatic cancers.
+In most cases pancreatic cancer does not run in families.

-• This means there is a faulty gene in the family that is linked to pancreatic cancer.
-Genes carry information that controls how our bodies work.
+• Genes carry information that controls how our bodies work.
 We inherit genes from our parents.

 • Hereditary pancreatitis is a rare type of pancreatitis that runs in families.
 Pancreatitis is inflammation of the pancreas.
 People with hereditary pancreatitis may be more likely to get pancreatic cancer.